-My current and emerging research, ongoing policy engagement, and well-developed cyber policy curriculum is exceptionally well-suited to STEaPP and the Digital Technologies Policy Lab (DTPL).
-My ongoing and recently developed projects complement existing work in STEaPP’s infrastructure and development research clusters.
-My new projects on co-regulatory approaches to combating disinformation and data governance would be a substantive contribution to the DTPL’s portfolio.
-I explicitly designed my department’s cyber policy curriculum, from scratch, explicitly for social scientists from diverse intellectual backgrounds.
-My introduction to cyber policy and data science courses can easily be adapted for an undergraduate curriculum; based on the feedback from four years of guest lectures at STEaPP, I know advanced courses will appeal to students in the digital route, STEaPP doctoral students, and students in the Cybersecurity Doctoral Training Program.
-The DTPL and the Policy Impact Unit would ideal homes for my ongoing engagement programmes with industry and non-profit partners on cybersecurity data governance and the ongoing challenges facing collaborations between technical communities and law enforcement.
-I believe my intrinsically interdisciplinary portfolio is a rare and valuable complement to STEaPP’s mission and programmes, and that STEaPP is where I can make the most impact, enhancing my research through collaboration with others, and continuing innovate in my teaching and engagement programmes.
+My current and emerging research, ongoing industry and policy engagement, and well-developed cyber policy curriculum are exceptionally well-suited to STEaPP and the Digital Technologies Policy Lab (DTPL).
+My current work on cybersecurity and Internet infrastructure governance is already a very good fit with ongoing work in the DTPL and the PETRAS National Centre of Excellence.
+My current projects complement this work, focusing on new dimensions of Internet infrastructure governance not yet explored in the DTPL, such as the politics of submarine cables critical to Internet communications, or the relationship between technology transfers, Internet shutdowns, and autocratic regimes.
+Besides, my ongoing research looking at Internet infrastructure development in Africa and Latin America complement broader work in STEaPP’s infrastructure and development research clusters.
+I am also developing two new projects on co-regulatory approaches to combating disinformation and data governance that would make a novel contribution to STEaPP’s research portfolio.
+My teaching portfolio is also extremely well suited for STEaPP.
+I explicitly designed my department’s cyber policy curriculum for social scientists from diverse disciplinary backgrounds, interested in gaining rigorous technical and policy understanding of digital technology issues.
+My Introduction to Cyber Policy and Data Science courses can easily be adapted for STEaPP’s postgraduate and emerging undergraduate curriculum.
+Based on feedback from four years of guest lectures at STEaPP, I know my advanced courses will appeal to students in the Digital Technologies and Policy MPA and doctoral candidates interested in this field.
+The DTPL and the Policy Impact Unit would be ideal homes for my ongoing engagement programmes with industry and non-profit partners on cybersecurity data governance and the ongoing challenges facing collaborations between technical communities and law enforcement.
+I believe my intrinsically interdisciplinary portfolio is a rare and valuable complement to STEaPP’s mission and programmes, and that STEaPP is where I can make the most impact, enhancing my research through collaboration with others, and continuing to innovate in my teaching and external engagement.
+The next sections outline how I meet the personal specifications for this role in more depth.

 Research My research strategy has always been interdisciplinary.
 I started my academic life in computer science as a software engineer, focusing on programming languages and network security, but soon realized technical knowledge alone was insufficient to understand the complex sociotechnical dynamics shaping Internet development and cybersecurity challenges.
 My doctoral research at MIT combined international political economy, operations strategy, and computer science to conduct extensive fieldwork examining on-the-ground practices and policies in Internet infrastructure management and cybersecurity.
 I funded the last year of my dissertation work as the primary author of a Google Faculty Research Award ($85,000).

 As a Postdoctoral Cybersecurity Fellow at Stanford, I won two grants (totaling $125,000) evaluating the informal collaboration between global cybersecurity communities and law enforcement.
 I developed and executed the research plan; managed budgets and research assistants; and ran workshops and focus groups bringing together cybersecurity professionals, law enforcement, lawyers, and policymakers in the US, Africa, and Europe.
-The cumulative Combined Capabilities report evaluated these collaborations in terms of credibility and legitimacy norms within these groups and in the broader global governance system.
+This work concluded with a confidential Combined Capabilities report evaluating the challenges to developing credibility and legitimacy in domestic and international law enforcement and Internet security governance regimes.
+The report continues to be sought after by private and government intelligence communities.
 In collaboration with colleagues at the Shadowserver Foundation, we are continuing this work in a report for Europol.
 This report documents and evaluates the technical, legal, and coordination challenges from the Avalanche botnet takedown, one of the largest concerted applications of Mutual Legal Assistance Treaties to date.